vfayosp/project_aidl2022/README.md

 A recommendation system is a information filtering system that helps to predict the "preference" between and user and an item.
 This is used in a wide variety of areas mainly  including music, films, books and products.

-From an user-product point of  view, recommender system are usually based on :
+From an user-product point of  view (which is the widely used approach) , recommender system are usually based on :

 * **Collaborative** filtering: Builds a model based on user behavior and interactions as well as similar decissions of other users.
 * **Content-based** filtering: Uses the characteristics of the item itself to find similar properties between items and recommender them.